NYCPlanning/labs-gl-style/README.md

 - Run the commands to generate the sprites at each resolution:
   - `spritezero data/sprite svg/`
   - `spritezero data/sprite@2x svg/ --ratio=2`

+To test sprites locally:
+- Temporarily change the `"sprite"` value to `"http://localhost:8000/data/sprite",`
+- Enable CORS by running the local server with `python simple-cors-http-server.py`